 - Think about what your audience wants to do.
 Do you want them to sign up on your website?
 Buy your product?
 Donate to your cause?
 Once you know what action you want them to take, start brainstorming CTAs to encourage them to do just that.

 - Keep it simple.
 Your CTA should be easy to understand and remember.
 Avoid using technical jargon that your audience may not be familiar with.

 - Make it specific.
 Vague CTAs like “learn more” or “join us” aren’t likely to inspire much action.
-Instead, use language that clearly states what you want your audience to do.
+Instead, use language that clearly states what you want your audience to do and ask for their continued support.
 For example, “buy our new product.”

-Finally, no matter what CTA you choose, make sure that it is something that your audience can easily do.
+Finally, no matter what CTA you choose, make sure that it is something that your audience remember and can easily do.